Spoonville Site

-The Spoonville site, also designated 20OT1, is a historic archeological site, located on the banks of the Grand River in Crockery Township, Ottawa County, Michigan, United States.
+The Spoonville Site, also designated 20OT1, is a historic archeological site, located on the banks of the Grand River in Crockery Township, Ottawa County, Michigan, United States.
 It was placed on the National Register of Historic Places in 1973.

 History

-The site, located on a terrace between Crockery Creek and the Grand River, was the location of a large Middle Woodland period village and burial mound complex.

 In 1856, John Spoon and his brother, Daniel, arrived in this location and constructed a sawmill.
 Eventually a small town, Spoonville, grew up around the site, and in 1871, was established as a station on the Chicago and Michigan Lake Shore Railroad.
+Spoon discovered three mounds on his property.
+One of these, reportedly 100 ft long and 15 ft high, was destroyed in the construction of the sawmill.

+Archaeology

+The site, located on a terrace between Crockery Creek and the Grand River, was the location of a large Middle Woodland period village and burial mound complex.